Treason: International influence

 The Treason Act 1695 enacted, among other things, a rule that treason could be proved only in a trial by the evidence of two witnesses to the same offence.
 Nearly one hundred years later this rule was incorporated into the U.S. Constitution, which requires two witnesses to the same overt act.
 It also provided for a three-year time limit on bringing prosecutions for treason (except for assassinating the king), another rule which has been imitated in some common law countries.

 The Sedition Act 1661 made it treason to imprison, restrain or wound the king.
 Although this law was repealed in the United Kingdom in 1998, it still continues to apply in some Commonwealth countries.

 United States

 The offense of treason exists at both federal and state levels.
-The federal crime is defined in the Constitution as either levying war against the United States or adhering to its enemies, and carries a sentence of death or imprisonment and fine.
+The federal crime is defined in the Constitution (and is the only crime defined by it) as either levying war against the United States or adhering to its enemies, and carries a sentence of death or imprisonment and fine.

 In the 1790s, opposition political parties were new and not fully accepted.
 Government leaders often considered their opponents to be traitors.
 Historian Ron Chernow reports that Secretary of the Treasury Alexander Hamilton and President George Washington "regarded much of the criticism fired at their administration as disloyal, even treasonous, in nature."
 When the undeclared Quasi-War broke out with France in 1797–98, "Hamilton increasingly mistook dissent for treason and engaged in hyperbole."
 Furthermore, the Jeffersonian opposition party behaved the same way.
 After 1801, with a peaceful transition in the political party in power, the rhetoric of "treason" against political opponents diminished.

+In the United States, Benedict Arnold's name is considered synonymous with treason due to his collaboration with the British during the American Revolutionary War.

+"Traitor" was in some cases treated as an honorable label when there had been considerable dissent from policies of the central government.
+"All the Founding Fathers had once been branded traitors by an unjust establishment power structure.
+So too, before them, had the Plymouth and Salem Puritans to whom so many...traced their roots."
+Abolitionists, who denied the authority of the federal government (see Secession in the United States), proudly called each other traitors.
+This includes Theodore Parker, Thomas Wentworth Higginson, Samuel Gridley Howe, "and those like them."
+William Lloyd Garrison "proudly called himself a traitor for decades."